Senegal: At least 140 migrants die after boat sinks | DW | 29.10.2020

 More than 140 people died last week when a vessel with roughly 200 migrants on board sank off the coast of Senegal, the International Office for Migration (IOM) said in a statement Thursday.
 It represents the deadliest shipwreck recorded this year.

-The IOM said it was "is deeply saddened by this tragedy, which follows four shipwrecks recorded in the Central Mediterranean last week," in a tweet along with an official statement.
+The IOM said in a tweet along with an official statement it was "deeply saddened by this tragedy, which follows four shipwrecks recorded in the Central Mediterranean last week."

 Senegalese authorities had previously said that at least 10 people had died while 60 had been rescued.